Naked Lea Michele With Unbuttoned Brad Goreski In Instagram Snap Before Oscars

 Lea Michele has started this knack of starting a “bed series” album in which she poses sultrily for the camera while in bed.
-Her past “bed series” photos have never been this daring; however, her 2017 snaps reveal a new version of Lea Michele.
+Her past “bed series” photos have never been this daring, however, her 2017 snaps reveal a new version of Lea Michele.
 Before heading to the annual Oscars, Lea shared another “bed series” photo.
 This time, she poses nude with unbuttoned Brad Goreski artfully covering her bum.

 Her “bed series” collection is her new album

 The Scream Queens star shared a very racy pic on her Instagram page before dressing up for the 89th annual Academy Awards.
 The picture was part of her “bed series” collection, a compilation of the star posing in her queen-size bed.
 In the photo, we see a completely nude Lea lounging in her bed.
-But this time, the photo featured his friend and stylist, Brad Goreski wearing a white unbuttoned shirt.
+But this time, the photo featured her friend and stylist, Brad Goreski, wearing a white unbuttoned shirt.

 Lea wrote on the caption, “Bed series//Oscars”.
 The former Glee actress was seen lying flat on her stomach with her toned legs crossed behind her.
 The photo accentuated Lea’s flawless tan and incredibly toned bod.
 She had her brunette locks pin up in a tight updo.
 Lea may not have been wearing her designer gown yet, but we can see that she has put on a stunning makeup on her face already.
 The actress sizzles in her smokey eye and glossy pink lippy.